 One year later, Sam was accepted to the United States Military Academy at West Point.

-After graduating from the United States Military Academy (West Point), Sam completed training at the Infantry School in Fort Benning, Georgia, and was assigned to the 3rd Brigade, 1st Infantry Division at Fort Hood.
+After Graduating from West Point, he was commissioned as an Infantry Officer and was assigned to the 3rd Brigade, 1st Infantry Division at Fort Hood.
 In 2008, Sam was deployed to Kandahar, Afghanistan.

 Only four months into his deployment, Sam was on a mission when he received word that another nearby platoon had been ambushed.
 So he led his team into battle to provide support for his fellow soldiers.

 Upon entering the engagement area a roadside bomb detonated under the fuel tank of his vehicle, leaving him drenched in diesel and covered in flames.
 By the grace of God, Sam’s gunner was able to extinguish the flames before they took his life.